Hearing that your child might need occupational therapy is not easy. However, it might help them to reach their full potential.

 OT should be considered if a child exhibits any of the following:

-- does not use their both their hands simultaneously and for different actions
+- does not use both their hands simultaneously and for different actions

 - cannot cut along a line at age four